 The client must complete an application before he or she is eligible for consideration:

-The clinic requires all prospective clients to come in for an initial consultation before we will accept a case.
+The clinic requires all prospective clients to attend an initial consultation in our office before we will accept a case.
 After the initial consultation, the director in conjunction with the students who conducted the interview, will make a decision on whether the clinic can accept the case.
 A prospective client will be notified by telephone, email or U.S. mail of our decision.
-Whether or not we can accept a case depends on a variety of factors such as the complexity of the case, the size and variety in our case load, and whether the client has a business plan.
+Whether or not we can accept a case depends on a variety of factors such as the complexity of the case, the size and variety in our case load, and whether the client has a business model canvas or business plan.

 The Client's Role:

 Once a case has been accepted, the client is responsible for filing all legal papers with the appropriate government agency and paying any filing fees.
 The Clinic will prepare a Retainer Agreement with the client, specifying the scope of legal work to be completed.
 Clients agree to be represented by law students working under the supervision of a licensed attorney.
 Due to the educational nature of the Clinic, the client is expected to commit to actively engaging in the legal assistance process by maintaining communication with the Clinic students assigned to their case with corrections or feedback, and attending scheduled Clinic meetings or calling the Clinic or the student(s) assigned to their case if they should need to cancel a scheduled meeting.
-We reserve the right to end our relationship with the client if he or she is not complying with our requests for information or neglects to call when they cannot attend a scheduled meeting.
+We reserve the right to end our relationship with the client if he or she is not complying with our requests for information or neglects to contact us when they cannot attend a scheduled meeting.